p0nu/rsmc-engine/README.md

   (only channel members, or the uploader for unattached files).
 - **Presence** — live online/offline tracking over WebSocket, with a stored `last_seen` fallback.
-- **Notifications** — mentions, thread replies, DMs, and channel invites, delivered in real time and persisted for later retrieval.
+- **Notifications** — mentions and thread replies, delivered in real time and persisted for later retrieval
 - **Webhooks** — outbound HTTP subscriptions to message events, signed with **HMAC-SHA256** (`X-Signature: sha256=…`).
 - **Realtime** — a single WebSocket endpoint streams typed events; an internal